Deforestation Regulation Manager

 Full coverage of EUDR regulations

-With the EUDR module, you are provided with a comprehensive end-to-end solution that covers all due diligence requirements – including data collection, risk analysis, also at HS code level, risk mitigation, as well as the submission of due diligence statements.
+With the EUDR module, you are provided with a comprehensive end-to-end solution that covers all due diligence obligations – including data collection, risk analysis, also at HS code level, risk mitigation, as well as the submission of due diligence statements.

 Precise deforestation analysis